klukaszek/Nano/README.md

 # Compile
 make
 ```
+## Samples

-Samples can be found at https://kylelukaszek.xyz/Nano/DEMO_NAME/DEMO_NAME.html
+- Samples can be found at https://kylelukaszek.xyz/Nano/[DEMO_NAME]/[DEMO_NAME].html
-The list of demo names can be found in the Samples/ directory.
+- The list of demo names can be found in the Samples/ directory.

 ## Changelog